Mozarabs: Culture and religion

 There are but few remains of Christian scholarly discourse in Muslim Iberia.
 What remains in Arabic are translations of the Gospels and the Psalms, anti-Islamic tracts and a translation of a church history.
 To this should be added literary remains in Latin which remained the language of the liturgy.

 There is evidence of a limited cultural borrowing from the Mozarabs by the Muslim community in Al-Andalus.
 For instance, the Muslims' adoption of the Christian solar calendar and holidays was an exclusively Andalusi phenomenon.
 In Al-Andalus, the Islamic lunar calendar was supplemented by the local solar calendar, which were more useful for agricultural and navigational purposes.
 Like the local Mozarabs, the Muslims of Al-Andalus were notoriously heavy drinkers.
 Muslims also celebrated traditional Christian holidays sometimes with the sponsorship of their leaders, despite the fact that such fraternisation was generally opposed by the Ulema.
 The Muslims also hedged their metaphysical bets through the use of Roman Catholic sacraments.

 In the earliest period of Muslim domination of Iberia, there is evidence of extensive interaction between the two communities attested to by shared cemeteries and churches, bilingual coinage, and the continuity of late Roman pottery types.
 Furthermore, in the peninsula the conquerors did not settle in the amsar, the self-contained and deliberately isolated city camps set up alongside existing settlements elsewhere in the Muslim world with the intention of protecting Muslim settlers from corrupting indigenous influences.

 The Arab and mostly Berber immigrants who settled in the existing towns were drawn into broad contact with natives.
 Their immigration, though limited in numbers, introduced new agricultural and hydraulic technologies, new craft industries, and Levantine techniques of shipbuilding.
 They were accompanied by an Arabic-language culture that brought with it the higher learning and science of the classical and post-classical Levantine world.
-The Emir of Córdoba, Abd ar-Rahman I's policy of allowing the ethnic Arab politico-military elite to practise agriculture further encouraged economic and cultural contact and cohesion.
+The emir of Córdoba, Abd ar-Rahman I's policy of allowing the ethnic Arab politico-military elite to practice agriculture further encouraged economic and cultural contact and cohesion.
 Moreover, the interaction of foreign and native elements, fostered by intermarriage and contact in day-to-day commercial and social life rapidly stimulated acculturation between the two groups.

 The heterodox features of Mozarabic culture inevitably became more prominent.
 However, Christian women often married Muslim men and their children were raised as Muslims.
 Even within Mozarab families, legal divorce eventually came to be practised along Islamic lines.
+Some Mozarab men were even circumcised.
 Ordination of the clergy ultimately drifted far from canonical norms, breaking apostolic succession, and various Muslim sources claim that concubinage and fornication among the clergy was extremely widespread.